-Description: Tell-show-do is a technique of behavior shaping used by many pediatric professionals.
+- Description: Tell-show-do is a technique of behavior shaping used by many pediatric professionals.
 The technique involves verbal explanations of procedures in phrases appropriate to the developmental level of the patient (tell); demonstrations for the patient of the visual, auditory, olfactory, and tactile aspects of the procedure in a carefully defined, nonthreatening setting (show); and then, without deviating from the explanation and demonstration, completion of the procedure (do).
 The tell-show-do technique is used with communication skills (verbal and nonverbal) and positive reinforcement.

-Objectives: The objectives of tell-show-do are to:

-- 1. teach the patient important aspects of the dental visit and familiarize the patient with the dental setting; - 2. shape the patient's response to procedures through desensitization and well-described expectations.
+10,28,29 - Objectives: The objectives of tell-show-do are to: - 1. teach the patient important aspects of the dental visit and familiarize the patient with the dental setting; - 2. shape the patient's response to procedures through desensitization and well-described expectations. - Indications: May be used with any patient. - · Contraindications: None.